Our Team

 Erin Purgason

 Erin is the owner of Highland Canine Training, LLC, an industry-leading dog training and canine education business.
 After graduating in 2001 from Appalachian State University with a BS in Criminal Justice and a minor in sociology, Erin became a sworn law enforcement officer in North Carolina the following year.
 While serving in the Reidsville Police Department, she was presented with an Award of Merit for rescuing a disabled individual from their burning home.
 Erin’s wealth of expertise has helped train Police K9s and service dogs across the nation, in addition to time spent working with local rescue groups through Highland Canine’s Second Chance Program.
-She now brings her enthusiasm and experience in leading Highland Canine Connect’s efforts to improve the community through canine connections.
+She now leads Highland Canine Connect’s efforts to improve the community through canine connections.

 Kim Holland secretary